-A project cost analysis is a model that shows a systematic breakdown of existing cost data to allow for an extent of examination.
+A project cost analysis is a systematic breakdown of existing cost data to allow for an extent of examination and comparison with other, similar projects.
 The detail of the breakdown can be simple through to complex but it is essential that the breakdown is appropriate and will provide data that can be of use.